Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

   - Parameters:
     - `registry: &mut SquadRegistry` — Mutable reference to the squad registry.
     - `squad_id: u64` — ID of the squad that lost.
+    - `clock: &Clock` — Clock object for recording death time.
   - Description: Decreases squad life by 1 when it loses a competition.
-Emits SquadLifeLost event.
+If life reaches 0, records death time.
+Emits SquadLifeLost and potentially SquadDied events.

 - **increase_squad_life**
   - Parameters:
     - `registry: &mut SquadRegistry` — Mutable reference to the squad registry.
     - `squad_id: u64` — ID of the squad that won.
   - Description: Increases squad life by 1 when it wins a competition.
 Emits SquadLifeGained event.

+- **can_revive_squad**
+  - Parameters:
+    - `squad: &Squad` — Reference to the squad.
+    - `clock: &Clock` — Clock object for checking current time.
+  - Returns: `bool` — True if squad can be revived (dead for 24+ hours).
+  - Description: Checks if a dead squad is eligible for revival.

+- **get_squad_death_time**
+  - Parameters:
+    - `squad: &Squad` — Reference to the squad.
+  - Returns: `Option<u64>` — Death timestamp if dead, None if alive.
+  - Description: Gets the death time of a squad (if dead).

 - **get_squad_name**
   - Parameters: